This post was most recently updated on February 19th, 2022.5 min read.

 But this is luckily easy to fix!

-It’s worth mentioning extremely briefly, that if you can change the virtual directories to run under the same application pool as the parent site, that’s an easy way to fix the issue as well.
+It’s worth mentioning extremely briefly that changing the virtual directories to run under the same application pool as the parent site (if you can) is an easy way to fix the issue as well.
 In our configuration, that was not allowed – so we needed to find another fix.

 That particular fix is described below!